Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 Nevertheless, the results indicate that this embedding approach could be a very useful tool to group related images.

-This [google-spreadsheet][ggl] show clustering results for 50 of the 587 images in the [AFL-CIO][AFL] Hall-Hoag organization.
+This [google-spreadsheet][ggl] shows clustering results for 50 of the 587 images in the [AFL-CIO][AFL] Hall-Hoag organization.
 It's useful to skip back and forth from the spreadsheet to the AFL-CIO organization to get a sense of the grouping.
 The important parts are the last three columns.
 The technique I used (which I describe below) offers the ability to adjust _lots_ of settings.

 The columns "01-groups" and "02-groups" show the grouping output from my code by making a single change to one of numerous settings.
 The column "real-groups" shows the actual groups from a manual inspection of the images.